hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 <figcaption>From Anthropic's research: larger SAEs produce more monosemantic features.</figcaption>
 </figure>

-Anthropic's [whitepaper](https://transformer-circuits.pub/2024/scaling-monosemanticity/#appendix-more-safety-features) shows that monosemanticity improves with SAE size.
+[Anthropic (2024)](https://transformer-circuits.pub/2024/scaling-monosemanticity/#appendix-more-safety-features) published a whitepaper demonstrating that monosemanticity of LLM features improves with SAE size.
 The same holds for VLMs.
 Compare the 210M feature above with a 1M-feature SAE:

 <figure>
 <img src="{{ page.screenshot_beforeatten }}">